Coherence for closed categories with biproducts: Introduction

 \section{Introduction}

 The aim of this paper is to prove the following result: \begin{quotation} \emph{The category of 1-dimensional cobordisms, freely enriched over the category of commutative monoids and completed with respect to biproducts, provides a proper graphical language for closed categories with biproducts.} \end{quotation} This coherence result is formally stated through Theorems \ref{coh} and \ref{coh1}-\ref{coh2} below.
+The first of these theorems treats the case of symmetric monoidal closed categories with biproducts.
+As in the case of symmetric monoidal closed categories, the commuting diagrams are restricted to those involving ``proper'' objects.
+This result says that every two canonical arrows from $a$ to $b$ (for $a$ and $b$ proper) with the same ``graphs'' are equal in such a category.
+However, the notion of the graph of an arrow is somewhat different in this case---it is a matrix whose entries are formal sums of graphs adequate for symmetric monoidal closed case (the Kelly-Mac Lane graphs).
+The second and the third theorem are analogous.
+They treat the cases of compact closed categories with biproducts and dagger compact closed categories with dagger biproducts.
+The main difference is that the latter results are not restricted to proper objects.